js13kGames/cash-cats-13/README.md

 - **13 Cats**: Each with unique names and behaviors
 - **Coin Collection**: Cats automatically collect coins scattered around the game area
 - **Cat Care System**:
-  - Feed cats with fish 🐟 to satisfy hunger
+  - Feed cats with fish 🐟 to fully satisfy love 💖
   - Pet cats 💖 to increase love and speed
   - Cats need water 💧 when thirsty
 - **Upgrade System**: Improve cat speed and carrying capacity